daneholmes/hypeless/README.md

 3. On the software selection screen add `nvidia,` `input_group,` `thunar.` Later, select Nvidia Open Drivers
 4. Restart.

+I am starting to think I might want to make my own hyprland install script :(. walker and elephant have to be complied for a lot of omarchy dots to work.
+Elephant is easy to compile, walker is a bit of a pain.
+There is a lot of unnecessary software baked into this script rofi, swww, etc.

 #### STEP TWO: INSTALL [SDDM](https://wiki.debian.org/SDDM)

 1. `sudo apt install sddm`